senzing-garage/knowledge-base/HOWTO/quickstart-linux.md

     sudo ${SENZING_PROJECT_DIR}/docker-bin/senzing-quickstart-demo.sh
     ```

-   Note: On first use, the Docker image will be automatically downloaded from
+   On first use, the Docker image will be automatically downloaded from
-   [DockerHub](https://hub.docker.com/) and cached in the workstations local Docker repository.
+   [DockerHub](https://hub.docker.com/) and cached in the workstation's local Docker repository.

 1. Verify the system works.
    View  [Entity search webapp](http://localhost:8251/)